micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `true`;
-- _description_: the label visualized in the side menu.
+- _description_: the label showed in the side menu.

 ### icon

 - _type_: string;
 - _required_: `false`;
-- _description_: the icon visualized in the side menu.
+- _description_: the icon showed in the side menu.
 The supported icons are the [Font Awesome free](https://fontawesome.com/icons?d=gallery&p=2&m=free) ones.
 You have to specify all the needed classes;
 - _example_: `fas fa-tag`;